 For more information about EMVCo, its structure, and how it engages with the broader payments industry, download the Operating Principles document below.Learn More

 EMV®1 is a trademark dating back to 1999, and it refers to all of the specifications administered by EMVCo.
 The original EMV® Specification (for chip-based payment instruments) is now in v4.3, and a backwards-compatible EMV® 2nd Generation Specification has been developed to meet the evolving needs of the payments industry.
 There are other EMV® Specifications (or drafts) for mobile, Payment Tokenisation, 3-D Secure, QR Code, Secure Remote Commerce, and more.
 Today, EMV® is defined by EMVCo as a technology toolbox that enables globally interoperable secure payments across face-to-face and remote environments.

-1 EMV® is a registered trademark in the U.S. and other countries, and is an unregistered trademark in other countries, owned by EMVCo.Learn More
+1 EMV® is a registered trademark in the U.S. and other countries and an unregistered trademark elsewhere.
+The EMV® trademark is owned by EMVCo, LLC.Learn More

 EMV® Chip Specifications describe the requirements for global interoperability between chip-based payment applications and acceptance terminals to enable secure contact and contactless transactions and other emerging payment technologies.
 The EMV® payment device must communicate with a chip reader in the acceptance terminal (either contact or contactless) to enable the transaction.
 It is this protocol that EMVCo is responsible in defining and testing.